E-commerce

 Structured logs by order ID to investigate quickly during multi-system incidents.

-Exceptions: fraud, addresses, stockouts, and edge cases
+Exceptions: fraud, addresses, outages and edge cases

 Fraud queue